 UNI successfully incorporated the implementation of these interventions detailed below:Strengthening ICDS Enhancing Demand Generation for ICDS Services Home-Visits and Counseling for Child Rearing and Feeding Growth Promotion and Monitoring Refferals Enhancing Maternal Health and Nutrition

 UNI has built the capacity of existing 1514 Anganwadi workers across 846 Anganwadi centres across Maharashtra to deliver better services through training programs.
 Properly trained and supported Anganwadi workers assist them in conducting nutrition demonstrations, home visits, and anthropometric measurements; thereby reaching the most vulnerable populations who tend to get excluded from the services.

 The initiative focused on preventing malnutrition through constant vigilance and identification of those most at-risk, such as: pregnant women, lactating mothers, children aged 0-2 years, Severely Acute Malnourished (SAM) and Moderately Acutely Malnourished (MAM) children, children who show growth faltering, or have not been weighed at birth.
-Focused intervention was imparted through home visits which included counseling on adequate maternal nutrition during pregnancy and lactation, optimal Infant and Young Child Feeding practices including caregiving during illnesses, anthropometric measurements, and listing babies born with low birth weight.
+Focused intervention was imparted through home visits which included counseling on adequate maternal nutrition during pregnancy and lactation, optimal Infant and Young Child Feeding practices including Viagra generic name, anthropometric measurements, and listing babies born with low birth weight.